tokawa-ms/live-video-analytics/utilities/video-analysis/deepstream/readme.md

 ## Getting Started
 1. Follow the instructions for [setting up the required Azure resources](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/detect-motion-emit-events-quickstart?pivots=programming-language-csharp#set-up-azure-resources).

 2. Create an Azure GPU optimized VM: The [LVA resources setup script](https://github.com/Azure/live-video-analytics/tree/master/edge/setup) creates, by default, an Azure CPU optimized VM but you must create a GPU accelerated VM.
 NVIDIA® DeepStream Software Development Kit (SDK) runs on NVIDIA® T4.
 If you don't have a physical IoT Edge device, you can [create an Azure virtual machine](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) and configure it properly.
-We recommend creating a [NCasT4_v3-series](https://docs.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series) size VM which are powered by NVIDIA Tesla T4 GPUS.
+We recommend creating a [NCasT4_v3-series](https://docs.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series) size VM which are powered by NVIDIA T4 GPUS.
 Follow the intructions for setting up the environment.
 You will need a development PC and also an IoT Edge device to run LVA and LVA extension container.

 3. Install [NVIDIA GPU drivers on Linux N-series VM](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/hpccompute-gpu-linux) on the Azure GPU optimized VM.